-Table 6: Pressures and threats as reported in the standard data forms of the GR1130011 region(End2018\15/03/2019)(https://natura2000.eea.europa.eu/Natura2000/SDF.aspx?site=GR1130011)
+Table 6: Pressures and threats as reported in the standard data forms of the GR1130011 region (End 2018_15/03/2019)

-Codes Pressures and threats Classification Within/Outside SPA A04.03 Abandonment of extensive livestock farming/lack of grazing Medium Outside A05.03 Lack of livestock breeding Medium Within A07 Use of biocides, hormones, and chemicals Medium Within A10.01 Clearance of bushes and hedges High Outside B02.02 Deforestation High Within C03.03 Wind energy production High Within/Outside H06.01 Noise nuisance (noise pollution) High Within 102 Problematic native species Medium Within/Outside К03.04 Predation High Within
+Codes Pressures and threats Classification Within/Outside SPA A04.03 Abandonment of extensive livestock farming/lack of grazing Medium Outside A05.03 Lack of livestock breeding Medium Within A07 Use of biocides, hormones, and chemicals Medium Within A10.01 Clearance of bushes and hedges High Outside B02.02 Deforestation High Within C03.03 Wind energy production High Within/Outside H06.01 Noise nuisance (noise pollution) High Within 102 Problematic native species Medium Within/Outside K03.04 Predation High Within

-Regarding the established SPA GR1110002, which is located at a distance of approximately greater than 18 km, according to the publication "Identification of compatible activities in relation to the species classification of the Special Protection Areas of avifauna, Supplementary deliverable: National List of Special Protection Area Designation Species" with the contracting authority the Ministry of Environment and Natural Resources - Environmental Planning Directorate, Department of Natural Environment Management (Dimalexis 2010)", and in accordance with the decision no. H.P.8353/276/E103 (Government Gazette 415/B/23-02-2012), the species designated are Aegypius monachus, Aquila chrysaetos, Aquila clanga (Clanga clanga), Aquila pomarina (Clanga pomarina), Bubo bubo, Circaetus gallicus, Gyps fulvus, Hieraaetus pennatus, Hippolais olivetorum, Neophron percnopterus and Nycticorax nycticorax.
+With regard to the established SPA GR1110002, which is located at a distance of more than 21 km, according to the publication "Identification of compatible activities in relation to the species classification of the Special Protection Areas of avifauna, Supplementary deliverable: National List of Special Protection Area Designation Species" with the contracting authority the Ministry of Environment and Natural Resources - Environmental Planning Directorate, Department of Natural Environment Management (Dimalexis 2010)", and in accordance with the decision no. H.P.8353/276/E103 (Government Gazette 415/B/23-02-2012), the species designated are Aegypius monachus, Aquila chrysaetos, Aquila clanga (Clanga clanga), Aquila pomarina (Clanga pomarina), Bubo bubo, Circaetus gallicus, Gyps fulvus, Hieraaetus pennatus, Hippolais olivetorum, Neophron percnopterus and Nycticorax nycticorax.